yeicebear/Luapp/readme.md

 **requirements:** `cc` (gcc or clang) must be in your PATH.
 (Default on Linux.
 For MacOS, just run the script.
 It'll prompt you to install it.)

-# TO SEE FILE CONTENTS (IF U DONT TRUST ME, I DONT BLAME U.)
+# TO SEE FILE CONTENTS

 ```
 curl -fsSL https://raw.githubusercontent.com/yeicebear/Luapp/main/install.sh | sh